KArbeRes/MagentaA11yV2/public/content/documentation/web/component/search.md

    - WHEN I use a desktop screenreader (NVDA, JAWS, VoiceOver) AND
    - I use the tab key to move focus to a search input
-      - I HEAR Its purpose is clear
+      - I HEAR its purpose is clear
-      - I HEAR It identifies itself as a search input
+      - I HEAR it identifies itself as a search input
-      - I HEAR The form itself is discoverable with screenreader shortcuts as search landmark
+      - I HEAR the form itself is discoverable with screenreader shortcuts as search landmark
    - THEN when I use the tab key to move focus to the search submit button I HEAR the button is focused
    - THEN when I use the enter or spacebar key I HEAR the search results are presented